9 Things to Do in Oslo:

 9. The Royal Palace

 Oslo is a modern, Scandinavian capital with trendy boutiques, hip cafés and fine dining options.
 It is also the epitome of exceptional design and world-class architecture.
-Oslo Opera House, Akershus, Munch Museum… within a short time in the Norwegian capital, you will have to agree that the city has its own unique character and is full of awesome things to do and visit.
+Oslo Opera House, Akershus, Munch Museum… within a short time in the Norwegian capital, you will have to agree that the city has its unique character and is full of awesome things to do and visit.

-What is a more festive occasion than the Norwegians celebrating their national day, when the city is a whirl of activity?
-For the culturally interested there is indeed a plethora of enjoyable things to do in Oslo, including visiting the spectacular Akershus Fortress, shopping Norwegian local products at Karl Johans gate, discovering polar expedition history in Fram Museum on Bygdøy, gaining insight into the unparalleled Munch Museum, as well as dancing on the eye-catching roof of the Opera House.
+What is a more festive occasion than the Norwegians celebrating their national day when the city is a whirl of activity?
+For the culturally interested, there is indeed a plethora of enjoyable things to do in Oslo, including visiting the spectacular Akershus Fortress, shopping Norwegian local products at Karl Johans gate, discovering polar expedition history in Fram Museum on Bygdøy, gaining insight into the unparalleled Munch Museum, as well as dancing on the eye-catching roof of the Opera House.

-Start the day with a stroll at Aker Brygge at the Oslo waterfront, and be inspired to dive into the subtleties of art, design and culture in the Norwegian metropolis, not omitting a visit to the wondrous Vigeland Sculpture Park with its striking art works.
+Start the day with a stroll at Aker Brygge at the Oslo waterfront, and be inspired to dive into the subtleties of art, design and culture in the Norwegian metropolis, not omitting a visit to the wondrous Vigeland Sculpture Park with its striking artworks.

 Below, we come up with 9 proposals on how to explore Norway’s cultural heritage in Oslo – beyond Constitution Day!
-Find inspiration in these and combine them with your own sightseeing wishes, peculiar shopping desires and bright ideas of Norwegian gastronomic experiences to get the perfect stay in Oslo!
+Find inspiration in these and combine them with your sightseeing wishes, peculiar shopping desires and bright ideas of Norwegian gastronomic experiences to get the perfect stay in Oslo!

 Ålesund – art nouveau town